SunsetFi/suntime-js/docs/07-tasks.md

 ### Methods

 - `next()`: Invoke the next operation.
 Returns an IteratorResult where `done` indicates if the task is completed.
 If the task is already done, a `StaticJsEngineError` is thrown.
-- `abort()`: Aborts the task.
-If the task is already done, a StaticJsEngineError is thrown.
-- `throw(value)`: Causes the task to fail its promise or call with the given value as the error.
+- `abort(err?)`: Aborts the task, yielding the specified error on the task's promise.
+  The evaluating code will NOT be able to catch the error.
   For async methods, the promise will reject with the given value.
   For sync methods, the function will throw.
-  Note that sandboxed code cannot intercept errors thrown with this using try / catch.
+  If no error is specified, a StaticJsTaskAbortedError will be used.
+  If the task is already done, a StaticJsEngineError is thrown.
+- `throw(err)`: Causes the task to fail its promise or call with the given value as the error.
+  If the provided error is a StaticJsRuntimeError, the evaluating code WILL be able to capture the thrown error.
+  Otherwise, the error will bubble up to the promise or call for the evaluation.